Poppo Yaki: Niigata’s bread-like Brown Stick Cake

 This time, I visited the spa facility named Yunoyama (湯の山) (Google Maps) for the first time.

 But the hot spring water was so good that I was fully relaxed and could recover from the fatigue!

-After taking its hot spring bath, I headed to a souvenir shop in the facility to see whether there is something interesting, where I found my favorite local sweet snack “Poppo Yaki (ぽっぽ焼)” being sold and picked it up.
+After taking the hot spring bath, I headed to the souvenir shop in the facility to hunt for something interesting.